 The demand for high-quality beef jerky has increased in recent years, leading to questions like why is jerky so expensive?
 The cost of beef jerky is partly due to the quality of the meat used, with leaner cuts like top round or flank steak being the best cut of beef for jerky.
 Additionally, the process of making beef jerky is time-consuming and requires specialized equipment, leading to higher prices.

 People often wonder how long beef jerky lasts and how to store beef jerky.
 Also, can beef jerky go bad?
 For the top-notch shelf life, beef jerky must be kept in an environment void of direct sunlight and moisture.
-To guarantee its preservation for up to two years, store it in a securely sealed container or bag.
+To guarantee its preservation for up to one year, store it in a vacuum sealed bag or the freezer.
 This way you can enjoy your favorite snacks for longer periods of time.

 The Future of Beef Jerky